Vegan and Vegetarian Definitions

 To date, there is no legally binding definition of the terms ‘vegan’ and ‘vegetarian’, neither at EU nor at a member state level.

-In 2011, the European legislator mandated the European Commission to issue an implementing act that sets out which foods are suitable for vegans and vegetarians (Regulation (EU) No 1169/2011).
+European legislation requires the European Commission to issue an implementing act that sets out which foods are suitable for vegans and vegetarians (Regulation (EU) No 1169/2011).

-The EVU calls for politicians and EU institutions to become aware that a definition is needed for people in Europe to make informed choices on what they buy as well as for producers and retailers.
-For years, the Commission has failed to fulfill its duty, but finally started work on the implementing act at the end of 2019.
+It is crucial for politicians and EU institutions to recognise the importance of a clear definition, which would enable European consumers to make informed choices on what they buy, and provide guidance for producers and retailers.
+For years, the Commission has failed to fulfill its duty, until finally starting work on the implementing act at the end of 2019.

-EVU provides translations of its proposed definition in several languages (pdf)CzechDutchEnglishFrenchGermanGreekItalianPolishPortugueseRomanianSpanishBulgarian.
+The EVU provides translations of its proposed definition in several languages which can be downloaded below:

 Sporadically, the existence of traces of animal substances in food products labelled as vegan or vegetarian is considered to be problematic.
 EVU provides a detailed position on this topic.